Guide

 Check your AEO readiness for free

-Scan your site and get your GEO score — measuring AI crawler access, structured data, content structure, and more.
+Audit your site and see your AI Readiness Score — measuring AI crawler access, structured data, content structure, and more.